nickthecoder/tickle/README.md

 ------------

 Tickle has a built-in scene editor, allowing game levels to be created quickly.
 Saving and loading scenes is done for you.
-(They are saved a simple json strings).
+(They are saved as a simple json strings).

 As with the Resources Editor, objects placed in a scene can have custom properties.
-For example, keys and doors can share a property, so that picking up a key opens a particular door (or a set of doors).
+For example, keys and doors can share a property, so that picking up a key opens a particular door (or set of doors).

-You could also use custom properties within the Scene Editor so that every ship has their own speed and maximum health etc.
-(though it is more common to do so per Costume, from within the Resources Editor).

 Compiling